telpirion/MyHerodotus/docs/Services.md

-# Services
+# Services: Instructions

-The MyHerodotus app has several microservices running behind the scenes to assist with data collection, evaluation, and model tuning.
+The MyHerodotus app has several microservices running behind the scenes to assist with data collection, evaluation, model tuning, and creating embeddings.

 ## Data collection